gideonrynn/feed-harvey-food-logger-hw13/README.md

   npm i
 ```

-3. Load feedharvey-schema and update password in connection file.
+3. Load schemafh.sql and update password in connection file in mysql workbench.

-    (Optional) To test with seed file, load feedharvey-seed from /db folder and follow instructions.
+    (Optional) Load seedsfh.sql from /db folder in mysql workbench.

 4. Run in command line with node server.js